 A diagnosis of SMA Type 3 with all its complexity can have an enormous impact on families.
 It’s important for you and your child to have emotional support and plenty of time to talk and ask questions.
 This can be with members of your child’s medical team, your local G.P., health visitor, social worker, psychologist or a counsellor.

 To enable your child to participate fully in activities at home, school, and in their community, you will need information, advice and support on mobility, education, equipment and sources of funding that will aid their inclusion.
-You can find out more by talking to your child’s healthcare team, Spinal Muscular Atrophy Support UK (SMA Support UK), and the other people and agencies listed in this leaflet.

 As a parent with a child with SMA you should be offered a referral forgenetic counselling to help you understand how SMA is passed on and what the chances are of other people in your family being affected.
 Genetic counselling also provides you with the opportunity to discuss your choices for any future pregnancies.